-- 1 Place the base of the computer on a plane surface of a table and position it closer to the edge of the table. - 2 Install the display assembly to align it with the display hinge holders on the system. - 3 Holding the display assembly, tighten the M2.5 x 4.0 screws to secure the display hinges on the system display assembly with the system unit. - Affix the tapes to secure the eDP cable (display cable).For touch-configuration system you will see touch display cable, secure it with tapes along with the eDP cable. - 5 Connect the eDP cable to the connector on the system board.
+- 1 Place the base of the computer on a plane surface of a table and position it closer to the edge of the table. - 2 Install the display assembly to align it with the display hinge holders on the system. - 3 Hold the display assembly, tighten the M2 x 3.5 screws to secure the display hinges on the system display assembly with the system unit. - 4 Affix the tapes to secure the eDP cable (display cable).

+(i) NOTE: For touch-configuration system you see touch display cable, secure it with tapes along with the eDP cable.

+5 Connect the eDP cable to the connector on the system board.

-(i) NOTE: For touch-configuration system, connect the touch display cable to its connector on the system board.
+INOTE: For touch-configuration system, connect the touch display cable to its connector on the system board.

-- 6 Install the eDP metal bracket on the eDP cable and tighten the M2.0 x 5.0 screws.
+- 6 Install the eDP metal bracket on the eDP cable and tighten the M2 x 3 screws.

 - 7 Route the WLAN and WWAN cables through the routing channels.

 - 8 Install the:

 - a WLAN card

 - b WWAN card

 - c battery

 - d base cover

 - 9 Follow the procedure in After working inside your computer.